For questions or booking: firstname.lastname@example.org

 For $50, you can send me your first 25 pages for a sample edit (line and developmental thoughts, as best I can do with only 25 pages), which will be deducted off your total if you book a developmental plus or line edit overview.

-Want something else?
-Feel free to email me with specifics.
+Looking for a mix of these?
+Feel free to email me at firstname.lastname@example.org with specifics.